openedx/edx-platform/doc/xml-format.md

         {"type": "external_link", "name": "My Discussion", "link": "http://www.mydiscussion.org/blah"}, {"type": "progress", "name": "Progress"},
         {"type": "wiki", "name": "Wonderwiki"},
-        {"type": "textbooks"}        # generates one tab per textbook, taking names from the textbook titles ]
+        {"type": "static_tab", "url_slug": "news", "name": "Exciting news"}, {"type": "textbooks"}        # generates one tab per textbook, taking names from the textbook titles ]

 * If you specify any tabs, you must specify all tabs.
 They will appear in the order given.
-* The first two tabs must have types "courseware" and "course_info", in that order.
+* The first two tabs must have types `"courseware"` and `"course_info"`, in that order.
 Otherwise, we'll refuse to load the course.
+* for static tabs, the url_slug will be the url that points to the tab.
+It can not be one of the existing courseware url types (even if those aren't used in your course).
+The static content will come from `tabs/{course_url_name}/{url_slug}.html`, or `tabs/{url_slug}.html` if that doesn't exist.

 * An Instructor tab will be automatically added at the end for course staff users.

 ## Supported tab types: